 Best for: Companies with specific automation goals, technical leadership in-house, and urgency to deploy.

 Positioning note: We include arsum in this list because it’s our company.
 We’re transparent about that.
 We know our strengths and limits.
 If you need a $5M transformation program, go with IBM.
-If you need a working AI agent in 8 weeks, talk to us.
+If you need a focused AI agent in 8 weeks, a specialist agency is the model to evaluate.

 5. Cognizant (Enterprise)